-The weight room at a gym can look intimidating.
-You might ask yourself, "How do all these fancy machines work?" or "What is the proper weightlifting etiquette?"
-And even if you buy hand weights or other workout gear to use at home, you might not know how to use it.
-Complicated equipment and risk of injury may stop people from getting started with strength training.
-The good news is there are easy ways to begin building strength that benefit your body, bones, and more.
+The weight room at a gym can be intimidating.
+You might ask yourself, "How do all these machines work?" or "What’s the proper weightlifting etiquette?"
+Even if you buy hand weights or other workout gear to use at home, you might not know how to use it.
+Complicated equipment and risk of injury may keep some people from trying strength training.
+The good news is there are easy ways to start building strength to help your body, your bones, and more.

 "Strength training is part of a whole program for healthy living that includes aerobic exercises, such as running, bicycling, or swimming, plus nutrition and diet," explains Michael Fong, MD, sports medicine fellowship program director at Kaiser Permanente Los Angeles Medical Center.
 "Now there are so many activities that include strength training, like yoga, Pilates, and high-intensity interval training classes.
 It’s easier than ever to get started."